History of Eglin Air Force Base: Vietnam War

 The 33d Tactical Fighter Wing began receiving F-4E Phantom IIs in October 1967.

 Flight testing of laser-guided bombs began at Eglin AFB on 18 November 1967.
 The first use in combat will be on 23 May 1968, when an F-4D Phantom II of the 8th Tactical Fighter Wing, drops a Paveway Laser Guided Bomb.
 Modified F-4Ds, fitted with laser illuminators, designate target for the strike.

 In 1968, Southern Airways added four Douglas DC-9 aircraft to its fleet and began daily flights out of VPS, joining Martin 4-0-4s, in use since 1961.
 Air New Orleans began operations with service to New Orleans but this operation would not endure.

 In 1968, an area was added to the main chamber of the Climatic Laboratory to specifically allow the C-5A Galaxy to be tested.
-This appendent area is approximately 60 ft by 85 ft with a ceiling height of 75 ft.
-With this appendent area included, usable floor space is approximately 55000 sqft.
+This appendant area is approximately 60 ft by 85 ft with a ceiling height of 75 ft.
+With this appendant area included, usable floor space is approximately 55000 sqft.

 The first North American OV-10A Bronco for the U.S. Air Force was accepted, along with the first U.S. Marine Corps OV-10A, in a joint ceremony held at Port Columbus International Airport, Columbus, Ohio, in February 1968.
 Maj.
 Gen. Thomas C. Corbin, commanding officer of the Special Air Warfare Center, represented the Air Force at the event.
 The USAF Bronco was then flown by Capt.
 Gary Sheets to Eglin for the 4410th Combat Crew Training Squadron, 4410th Combat Crew Training Wing, designated as the first Air Force OV-10A unit.

 The first jet-augmented Fairchild C-123K Provider arrived at Hurlburt Field on 5 January 1968, and the first of 76 of the type to be ferried to Vietnam by the 319th Air Commando Squadron departed on 10 April.

 Sensors used in Southeast Asia for Operation Igloo White were developed, in part, at Eglin.
 Under the related Pave Eagle I project, YQU-22A aircraft (modified Beechcraft Bonanzas) primary mission equipment and PME flight tests were conducted at Eglin in 1968.
 Later, the 424th Special Operations Training Squadron operated pilot training for the new QU-22B out of Duke Field, Auxiliary Field 3, under Special Operations Force.

 In 1968–1969, electronic testing of the F-111 was conducted at Eglin using up to three aircraft.

 In September 1968, B-57E Canberra, 55-4235, was sent to Eglin for tests.
 In April 1970 it was retired to AMARC at Davis-Monthan AFB, Arizona.